cu-psych-computing/cu-psych-comp-tutorial/index.md

   please preview your site before committing, and make sure to run 'tools/check' as well.
 {% endcomment %}

 <h2 id="syllabus">Syllabus: {{ site.workshop_title }}</h2>

+This is our core introductory scientfic computing syllabus.
+The materials here are designed to be suitable for learners with little to no prior programming experience.

 {% include workshop_syllabus.html %}